calarts/thetonalligand.com/content/overview/_index.md

 ### 2) Why music and not just sound?
 Could you model the system with rhythms or tones alone?

 The short answer is that having the simulation lead into something resembling "music" is more exciting and engaging!
-But the long answer is that we essentially did use only tones and rhythm, at least to produce the basic simulations.
-Whether or not this can be called "music" is more of a philosophical question, but we believe that it's all music- there shouldn't necessarily be a limit on what sounds or tones may be considered musical.
+The long answer is that we essentially did use only tones and rhythm, at least to produce the basic simulations.
+Whether or not this can be called "music" is more of a philosophical question.
+It's all music!
+There's no limit for what sounds or tones may be considered musical.

 ### 3) How could this approach be used to compose music?
 Ie is this more than a musical curiosity?

 The way in which the simulation is expressed can be done in innumerable ways musically, even if consonance and dissonance (along with rhythmic patterns) remained the primary focus.
-Any sort of biological interaction could probably be expressed musically in some way, given the infinite complexity of both molecules and sounds, so I think it could definitely be used to compose music, as long as it was approached with a willingness to experiment.
+Any sort of biological interaction could probably be expressed musically in some way, given the infinite complexity of both molecules and sounds, and could be used to compose music.

 ### 4) I feel like I have heard these chords before.
 Is there a jazz standard in there?

 Chords such as 7ths and 9ths, in which extra notes (or "extensions") are added onto triadic chords, form the basis of jazz.
-I'm not a trained jazz musician- my background is in classical music, but our team member who initially had the idea for the project is a jazz saxophonist.
-Unfortunately he isn't present with us for the conference, but we decided to keep the jazz to present the music as something close to its original idea!
+So yes, you probably have heard these chords before.

 ### 5) You mentioned visual representations.
 What can we hear that we cannot see? i.e. what does this musical simulation bring out of the research that other simulations do not?

-Part of what makes the sound-based simulation engaging is the capacity for others (even with next to no musical training) to easily participate in the simulation, while a visual simulation is by default less participatory.
-Also, what we hear in music is personal, allowing for discussions to arise from the variety of sounds and harmonies produced which represent the biological phenomena, while imagery and descriptions are fixed states.
+Part of what makes the sound-based simulation engaging is the capacity for others (even without musical training) to easily participate in the simulation.
+What we hear in music is personal, allowing for discussions to arise from the variety of sounds and harmonies produced which represent the biological phenomena; where imagery and descriptions remain fixed.
 It is the potential for this simulation to evolve and change that makes it uniquely vibrant.